-What is E-billing?
+What is Electronic Billing (e-Billing)?

-What’s included in an E-bill?
+What’s Included in an e-Bill?

 E-bills typically look a lot like paper bills.
 In many cases, an electronic bill is merely a digital version of the physical bill, often presented in PDF format.
 E-bills generally contain all pertinent information that relates to the payment, such as date, amount, due date, and payment terms.
 In a fully electronic billing system, the e-bill will also contain a link or instructions to access a payment portal where the bill can be viewed and settled or paid.